 Statement Regarding Recent Concerns of Lead in Drinking Water

 In light of the ongoing national issues related to lead in drinking water, the City of Raleigh Public Utilities Department believes it is important to describe the efforts which have been undertaken to protect our customers and provide clean, safe drinking water.
 Since 1991, public water providers like the City of Raleigh are required by the Federal Safe Drinking Water Act to monitor Tier 1 sites for lead and copper levels in the drinking water on a reoccurring schedule.
 Tier 1 monitoring sites are single family residences served by copper plumbing with lead solder joints installed after 1982 or any sites with lead services lines regardless of installation date.
 While the City is not aware of any lead service lines in the service area, there may be galvanized iron service lines with lead components in neighborhoods where the water infrastructure was installed prior to 1960.

 The City of Raleigh has been, and continues to be compliant

 with Federal and State rules regulating lead and copper in drinking water.
 The most recent lead and copper distribution system

-sampling was performed in the summer of 2013, and the results for all samples
+sampling was performed in the summer of 2016.
+The next

 View more information about the City of Raleigh drinking water quality